-"Journey" is an optional overnight retreat that Christian Brothers offers three to four times during the scho ol year.
+"Journey" is an optional overnight retreat that Christian Brothers offers three times during the school year.
 This provides students options for which retreat date will work best within his/her schedule.
 This retreat focuses on the life and faith journey of the individual.
-Students experience time together with classmates and in small group.
+Students experience time together with classmates and in small groups.
 The Junior Retreat is a wonderful precursor to the Senior Kairos retreat.
 The retreat is held off campus locally and is one night overnight.
-The retreat is led by the LSLO and members of the Senior Retreat Leadership Team.
+In the 2024-2025 academic year, the LSLO will host a one-day off campus retreat to accommodate for those interested in a retreat but may not feel comfortable in an overnight experience.
+This is an attempt to reach a larger audience of students.
+The Senior Retreat Leadership Team (SRLT), along with the LSLO, give talks and lead small group discussions and activities.
+The retreat has the celebration of Eucharist.
 There is a fee for this retreat, which goes toward expenses of transportation, housing, meals, and retreat materials.
-Retreat opportunities will be scheduled throughout the year for students to sign up.
+A junior must fully participate in a retreat in order to eligible for SRLT in their senior year.
+The dates for all retreats are in the School calendar and posted on the School web site.